W. C. Riddick: Coaching career

 Riddick served as the head football coach at Wake Forest University from 1888 to 1889, and at North Carolina College of Agriculture and Mechanic Arts, now North Carolina State University, from 1898 to 1899, compiling a career college football record of 5–7–2.

 North Carolina State University

 Riddick assumed the presidency at North Carolina State University following Daniel Harvey Hill Jr.'s resignation in 1917.
 Riddick's administration added work to chemical, ceramics and aeronautics engineering, and developed an engineering experiment station.
 Riddick resigned as president in 1923 to become dean of the newly established school of engineering, and served in this capacity until his retirement in 1937.
 Riddick Stadium and Riddick Hall on N.C.
 State's campus were both named in honor of the former leader.
 NCSU Libraries Special Collections Research Center serves as the repository for Wallace Carl Riddick's manuscript collection.

 Personal life

-Riddick was one of the organizing incorporators of the Carolina Country Club.
+Riddick was one of the organizing incorporators of the Carolina Country Club in Raleigh, North Carolina.